VilnaCRM-Org/php-service-template/README.md

-psalm                        A static analysis tool for finding errors in PHP applications psalm-security               Psalm security analysis purge                        Purge cache and logs rector-apply                 Rector transformations rector-ci                    Wrong code check sh                           Log to the docker container start                        Start docker stop                         Stop docker and the Symfony binary server
+psalm                        A static analysis tool for finding errors in PHP applications psalm-security               Psalm security analysis purge                        Purge cache and logs rector-apply                 Apply Rector transformations to the codebase rector-ci                    Run Rector in CI mode to detect refactoring issues sh                           Log to the docker container start                        Start docker stop                         Stop docker and the Symfony binary server